oliverselinger/failsafe-executor/README.md

 3. Create the table in your database.
 See [oracle](src/main/resources/oracle.sql) or [postgres](src/main/resources/postgres.sql) or [mysql](src/main/resources/mysql.sql)

-3. Instantiate and start the FailsafeExecutor, which then will start executing any submitted tasks.
+3. Instantiate and start the `FailsafeExecutor`, which then will start executing any submitted tasks.

 ```java
 FailsafeExecutor failsafeExecutor = new FailsafeExecutor(dataSource);